 The Corporation cannot predict the depth or duration of downturns in the domestic and global economies nor the effects on markets that the Corporation serves, particularly the airline industry.
-The Corporation's ability to increase or maintain its revenues and operating results may be impaired as a result of negative general global economic conditions including, without limitation, interest rates, general levels of economic activity, fluctuations in the market prices of securities, participation by other investors in the financial markets, economic uncertainty, national and international political circumstances, natural disasters, public health crises (such as the recent global COVID-19 pandemic) and other events outside of our control.
-The economic uncertainties of such events renders estimates of future revenues and expenditures more difficult to formulate.
+The Corporation's ability to increase or maintain its revenues and operating results may be impaired as a result of negative general global economic conditions including, without limitation, interest rates, general levels of economic activity, fluctuations in the market prices of securities, participation by other investors in the financial markets, economic uncertainty, national and international political circumstances, natural disasters, public health crises, such as the COVID-19 pandemic and other events outside of our control.
+Also, even as government restrictions are relaxed and economies gradually, partially, or fully reopen in the Corporation's jurisdictions and markets, the ongoing economic impacts and health concerns associated with the COVID-19 pandemic may continue to affect the Corporation's operations for a timeframe that is uncertain.
+The economic impact could be severe to global economies depending on the duration of the pandemic, the likelihood and scope of any subsequent waves of COVID-19 and the continued measures put in place to contain the virus.
+Also, there are significant uncertainties of the economic impacts that the recent conflict between Ukraine and Russia, with the conflict being in its early stages will have on global economies.
+The economic uncertainties of such events render estimates of future revenues and expenditures more difficult to formulate.
 The future direction of the overall domestic and global economies could have a significant impact on the Corporation's overall financial performance and may impact the value of its Common Shares.